 This recipe makes about 15-16 fritters depending on how big you make them.
 Serve with your favorite dipping sauce like spicy mayo.

 How do I squeeze out all the water from the zucchini?
 To avoid soggy fritters, make sure you let the salted shredded zucchini sit for 10-15 minutes.
 Allow the zucchini to sit in a mesh strainer (affiliate link) or colander.
 After 10-15 minutes, using your hand, squeeze the zucchini until most of the liquid is removed.
 It doesn’t have to be perfectly dry, but a fair amount of green liquid should come out.
 If you need to, add zucchini to a clean kitchen towel and wring it out well.

 How do I know if my fritters are seasoned properly?
 Make a test fritter!
 Mix up your batter and cook just one fritter, let it cool slightly and make sure it tastes good.
 Adjust your seasoning levels as necessary.

 Do you have to use tin foil for these?
 I find using tin foil makes it easier to get the fritters into the air fryer while it’s hot as well as getting them out of the air fryer.
-If you don’t have any, just be careful not to burn yourself!
+Parchment paper will also work in this situation.

 Can you cook these all at once?
 Every air fryer setup is different.
 In mine, I can only cook four to five in a single layer at once.
 If you have an air fryer that you can cook more at once because it’s bigger, go for it!
 The important thing is to make sure the fritters aren’t touching and are in a single layer.

 How do you know when they are done?
 The fritters should be browned and fully set inside when they are done.
 There should be no jiggling.
-If you have a meat thermometer, they should be at least 165F internally.
+If you have a meat thermometer (affiliate link), they should be at least 165F internally.